ThorstenBr/A2DVI-Firmware/README.md

 ![Config Utility](images/A2DVI_config.jpg)

 ## Fonts
-The firmware already includes support for various font.
-Additional fonts can be uploaded as custom ROMs.
+The firmware has built-in support for various fonts.
+Additional custom fonts can be uploaded using normal Apple II/IIe video ROM binaries.

 Included fonts for Apple IIe:

 * US, UK, French, German, Spanish, Italian, Swedish/Finnish, Hebrew, Pravetz/Cyrillic

+* The IIe fonts are "*enhanced character sets*" (include "mouse text characters" required for the "*enhanced* //e").
+There is a separate configuration option to disable "enhanced fonts": this replaces the mousetext characters with normal characters, like on an original "*unenhanced* Apple //e".

 Included fonts for Apple II: